chatpin/b-notes/README.md

 ___

-> This is a bucket of notes.
-Each note consisting of either some basic command, script snippet or some links, exploring some aspect of: bash, vim or note-taking.
-This is a living document at this point and should not be considered anything other than a very basic initial draft.
+> This is my bucket of notes.
+Here you'll find lists of basic commands (cheats), script snippets and depending on your point of view some useful links.

 ___